The APEX Museum

 The African American Panoramic Experience (APEX) offers a variety of exhibits that change three to four times a year and range from hairstyles to art, dance, and African history.
 The museum epitomizes the rich and often untold story of African and African-American history and culture.
 APEX is housed within a 100-year-old building, erected by African-American masons.
 Visitors can gain appreciation and understanding of the African-American experience and social contributions through exhibits, artifacts, and presentations spanning centuries, from ancient African civilizations to contemporary events.

-The first video is projected on the wall in front of the trolley and it provides history of Africans before they became slaves.
-It speaks on history that goes all the way back to 6500 B.C.
-It discusses the success of Africans before the slave trade and how there was Queens, Pharaohs, and war leaders.
-Also the wealth of Africa because of the ivory.
+The first video is projected on the wall in front of the trolley, and it provides a history of Africans before they became slaves.
+The video speaks on history that goes back to 6500 B.C., discussing the success of Africans before the slave trade and how they were queens, pharaohs, and war leaders, as well as the wealth of Africa because of ivory.

-The second video is on how African slaves became African Americans, but still faced struggles of segregation; however, they progressed economically and civilly right on Auburn Avenue.
-For example, blacks started owning their own business in the 1800s, which included, drug stores, news articles, and hotels.
+The second video is about how African slaves became African Americans but still faced struggles of segregation; however, they progressed economically and civilly right on Auburn Avenue.
+For example, blacks started owning their own business in the 1800s, which included stores, news articles, and hotels.

 APEX Museum aims to accurately interpret and present history from an African American perspective.
 It strives to help all American and international visitors better understand and appreciate the contributions of African Americans to America, as well as the world.